xmed-lab/CPR/README.md

 ![method](./figures/method.png "")
 ## Introduction
-Context-Aware Pseudo-Label Refinement for Source-Free Domain Adaptive Fundus Image Segmentation MICCAI 2023
+Context-Aware Pseudo-Label Refinement for Source-Free Domain Adaptive Fundus Image Segmentation, MICCAI 2023

 In the domain adaptation problem, source data may be unavailable to the target client side due to privacy or intellectual property issues.
 Source-free unsupervised domain adaptation (SF-UDA) aims at adapting a model trained on the source side to align the target distribution with only the source model and unlabeled target data.
 The source model usually produces noisy and context-inconsistent pseudo-labels on the target domain, i.e., neighbouring regions that have a similar visual appearance are annotated with different pseudo-labels.
 This observation motivates us to refine pseudo-labels with context relations.
 Another observation is that features of the same class tend to form a cluster despite the domain gap, which implies context relations can be readily calculated from feature distances.
 To this end, we propose a context-aware pseudo-label refinement method for SF-UDA.
 Specifically, a context-similarity learning module is developed to learn context relations.
 Next, pseudo-label revision is designed utilizing the learned context relations.
 Further, we propose calibrating the revised pseudo-labels to compensate for wrong revision caused by inaccurate context relations.
 Additionally, we adopt a pixel-level and class-level denoising scheme to select reliable pseudo-labels for domain adaptation.
 Experiments on cross-domain fundus images indicate that our approach yields the state-of-the-art results.